b-deam/weatherbeat/README.md

 It will create a clean git history for each major step.
 Note that you can always rewrite the history if you wish before pushing your changes.

-To push {Beat} in the git repository, run the following commands:
+To push weatherbeat in the git repository, run the following commands:

 ```
 git remote set-url origin https://github.com/b-deam/weatherbeat